MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_receivable.md

 ### Steps

+### Task 1

-1. Create and export a configuration package.
+Create and export a configuration package.

    1. In the **Configuration Packages** page, click **New** to create a new configuration package.